Art Work: "The Dawn of the Anthropocene" (Ligorano / Reese 2014)

 Think Global In this section, focussed on Humans in relation to Technology, Robots and Artificial Intelligence, we will reflect upon focal topics such as: Net-Neutrality, Digital Privacy, Technological Unemployment and Universal Basic Income, Robo-Ethics, Gendered and Sex Robots, Drones and Technological Warfare, Machine Intelligence and AI Takeover.
 This section will highlight how technology may help to shape a more just future, but also what are the risks related to the development of the robotic era, including the repetition of biases and discriminations such as sexism, racism and anthropocentrism.

 Act Local A third group of students will develop a local project on one (or more) of these topics in relation to a specific location in NYC.
-Example "hACkT Local" For instance, they can choose a topic such as hacktivism, and a location such as NYU-Liberal Studies.
-They can then formulate an anonymous questionnaire to understand how many students have been involved in some type of hacktivism and then organize at the Magnet an afternoon debate open to students and Faculty, to reflect upon the social and symbolic significance of hacktivism in this specific community.
+Example "hACkT Local" For instance, they can choose a topic such as hacktivism, and a location such as Bard College.
+They can then formulate an anonymous questionnaire to understand how many students have been involved in some type of hacktivism and then organize at Bard an afternoon debate open to students and Faculty, to reflect upon the social and symbolic significance of hacktivism in this specific community.